Los Angeles Sparks: 2016: Champions once again

-2017–present: Hunting more championships
+2017–2020: Hunting more championships

 Coming into the 2017 season, the Sparks had some changes made in their roster.
 Toliver left the Sparks in free agency to join the Washington Mystics, Chelsea Gray became the starting point guard, the Sparks traded for Odyssey Sims, drafted Sydney Wiese and retooled most of their bench, but kept their core intact.
 The Sparks once again finished as the second best team in the league with a 26–8 record with a double-bye to the semi-finals.
 The Sparks swept the Phoenix Mercury 3-0 in the semi-finals, advancing to the Finals for the second season in a row, setting up a rematch with the Lynx.
 In Game 1, Gray made a game-winning jumper with 2 seconds left to give the Sparks a 1-0 series lead.
 In Game 3, Parker set the Finals record for most steals in a game with 5 steals as the Sparks were up 2–1 in the Finals.
 With another opportunity to close out the series at home, the Sparks failed to deliver as they lost Game 4 80–69, extending the series to a deciding Game 5.
 The Sparks would lose Game 5, failing to win back-to-back championships.

 In 2018, the Sparks continued to hold onto their core, but would underperform during the season, this time they would finish as the number 6 seed with a 19–15 record.
 They would start off their playoff run against the rival championship-defending Minnesota Lynx.
 They would defeat the Lynx 75–68, advancing to the second round.
 In the second round elimination game, the Sparks lost 96–64 to the Washington Mystics, ending their run of two consecutive finals appearances.

-According to Matthew Shapiro of WNBA.com, the Sparks are the most historic franchise in the WNBA.

 After the 2018 season, Brian Agler resigned as the coach of the Sparks.
 One month later, the Sparks announced that Derek Fisher had been hired as a replacement.

 After the 2019 season, Penny Toler was dismissed as general manager.